apache/eventmesh-site/docs/upgrade-guide/01-upgrade-guide.md

 ## 2. Service upgrade installation

-The upgrade and startup of the EventMesh runtime module can be done in accordance with the [deployment guide](https://eventmesh.apache.org/docs/instruction/runtime).
+The upgrade and startup of the EventMesh Runtime module can be done in accordance with the [deployment guide](https://eventmesh.apache.org/docs/instruction/runtime).

 For differences and changes between versions, please refer to the [release notes](https://eventmesh.apache.org/events/release-notes) of different versions.
 Compatibility between versions can be achieved.